bebraw/libtemplate.js/README.md

 Besides the basic `grunt` functionality, there are various helpers around.
 I've listed these in the following list:

-* `grunt refresh` updates project files based on metadata.
+* `grunt build` updates project files based on metadata.
 Handy if you just want to make some quick change.
 * `scripts/pu.sh` pushes the current changes to GitHub.
 In addition it pushes the contents of the master branch to gh-pages so the index shows up properly at